Empirical Bayes When Estimation Precision Predicts Parameters: Empirical illustration

 The next five columns show performance when the methods do have access to covariate information.
-For \meanrank, after covariate residualization, there appears to be little dependence between $\theta_i$ and $\sigma_i$. \indepnpmle{} and \closenpmle{} perform similarly, capturing almost all of the available gains.
-Both slightly outperform the Gaussian methods for \meanrank.\footnote{\Cref{asub:weibull} contains an alternative data-generating process in which the true prior is Weibull, which has thicker tails and higher skewness.
-Under such a scenario, \npmle-based methods substantially outperform methods assuming Gaussian priors.} For the other two outcome variables, \topprob {} and \incarceration, the dependence between $\theta_i $ and $ \sigma_i$ is stronger, and \close-based methods display substantial improvements over methods that assume prior independence. \closenpmle{} achieves near-oracle performance across the different definitions of $\theta_i$ and uniformly dominates all other feasible methods.
+For \meanrank, after covariate residualization, the dependence between $\theta_i$ and $\sigma_i$ does not appear to substantially affect shrinkage decisions. \indepnpmle{} and \close-methods perform similarly, capturing almost all of the available gains.
+For the other two outcome variables, \topprob {} and \incarceration, the dependence between $\theta_i $ and $ \sigma_i$ is stronger, and \close-based methods display substantial improvements over methods that assume precision independence.
+Among \close-methods, those that are more flexible appear to reap a small benefit, though simple parametric models for $(m_0, s_0, G_0)$ remain competitive and significantly improve upon methods that assume precision independence.
+The most flexible method, \closenpmle, achieves near-oracle performance across the different definitions of $\theta_i$ and again uniformly dominates all other feasible methods.\footnote{\Cref {asub:weibull} contains an alternative data-generating process in which the $\theta_i \mid \sigma_i$ distribution is Weibull, which has thicker tails and higher skewness.
+Under such a scenario, \npmle-based methods more substantially outperform methods assuming Gaussian priors.}

-So far, we have tested the methods in a synthetic environment set up to imitate the real data.
-Next, we turn to an empirical application that uses the coupled bootstrap (\cref {sub:coupled_bootstrap}) estimator of performance.